Introduction to Anderson t-motives: a survey

 Section 5 gives a definition and properties of Anderson t-motives, considered as modules over Anderson ring, having some specific properties.
-We give explicit formulas for them and for Drinfeld modules as their particular cases; we define their tensor product.
-In Section 6 we consider t-modules associated to Anderson t-motives (historically, it was the first definition).
-In Section 7 we give briefly some properties of reductions of Anderson t-motives.
+We give explicit formulas for them and for Drinfeld modules as their particular cases.
+We give a definition of pure t-motives, we give its explicit matrix form, we give an explicit proof that Drinfeld modules are pure.
+Further, we give some examples of equations on pure and non-pure t-motives with $n=2$ and small $r$.
+Also, we define the tensor product of t-motives.
+Finally, we show in (5.20) an analogy between the Anderson ring and a ring of differential operators.

+In Section 6 we consider t-modules $E(M)$ associated to Anderson t-motives $M$ (historically, it was the first definition).
+We consider identifications of $E(M)$ with $\p^n$ --- there is no canonical identification unless $n=1$.
+Also, we define the Tate modules of $M$.

+In Section 7 we give --- without proofs, we refer to [G96], [Pa23], --- the description of endomorphism rings and fields of Drinfeld modules over finite fields.
+We give a diagram of involved endomorphism fields, we give an explicit calculation of characteristic polynomial of the Frobenius endomorphism for some simple cases.
+By the way, to find explicit formulas for coefficients of the Frobenius endomorphism for some more complicated cases would be a good exercise for a student.
+Further, we consider the behaviour of valuations in these field extensions and the values of valuations of the Frobenius endomorphism.
+Finally, we give briefly some properties of reductions of Anderson t-motives.
+We give an explicit calculational proof of a theorem that the kernels of the reduction map for a t-motive $M$ and its dual $M'$ are in duality, for a particular case when $M$ is a Drinfeld module and the reduction is in $\th$, see (7.17).

 In Section 8 we define lattices of Drinfeld modules, and we give a detailed explicit calculation of the lattice map for the Carlitz module.
-In Section 9 we define lattices of Anderson t-motives having $N=0$, we formulate the main theorem of Anderson for uniformizable t-motives and define some objects that are used for the proof of this theorem.
-Particularly, we define homology and cohomology groups of an Anderson t-motive.
+In Section 9 we define $Lie(M)$, its coordinate description, the action of operator $T$ on it, and the map $exp: \ Lie(M)\to E(M)$.
+We show that $Lie(M)$ is canonically isomorphic to $\p^n$.

+Section 10 gives three equivalent descriptions of the principal exact sequence (10.4) associated to an Anderson t-motive: